cisagov/ScubaGoggles/baselines/commoncontrols.md

 #### GWS.COMMONCONTROLS.18.4v0.3

-The action for the custom DLP policy SHOULD be set to block external sharing.
+The action for the above DLP policies SHOULD be set to block external sharing.

 - _Rationale:_ Data Loss Prevention (DLP) rules help identify and limit the sharing of sensitive content, protecting agency information.
 Blocking and/or having warnings on these DLP-scanned files from being shared with users can reduce the risk of unintentional introduction of sensitive content.
 - _Last modified:_ October 23, 2024